DaanJansen94/virasign/README.md

 virasign -i input_dir -o output_dir -t threads [options]
 ```

-**Note**: The first run with Virasign may take slightly longer than subsequent runs, as it performs a one-time automatic download of the required database.
+**Note**: The first run with Virasign will take a lot longer than subsequent runs, as it performs a one-time automatic download of the required database.
 The database argument (`-d/--database`) is optional and defaults to `RVDB` if not specified.
 The output argument (`-o/--output`) is also optional - if not specified, results will be saved to `Virasign_output/` in the current directory.

 ### Command-Line Options